Residential Tenancies (NT)

 Tenants’ rights to terminate tenancy

-The tenant can terminate an agreement relating to residential tenancies in the NT in the following circumstances:
+The tenant can terminate an agreement relating to residential tenancies in the Northern Territory in the following circumstances:

 - By giving 14 days’ notice in relation to a periodic tenancy.